xarmison/proj-pca/README.md

 ## Requirements

-This section is a guide to the instalations of a python enviroment with the requirements of this repository.
+This section is a guide to the installations of a python environment with the requirements of this repository.

-First install [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), both of them give you similar results but the latter requires less disk space.
+First, install [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), both of them give you similar results, but the latter requires less disk space.

-Now create a python virtual environment and install the required packages following the commands.
+Now, create a python virtual environment and install the required packages following the commands.
 Substitute **<environment_name>** with a name for your environment

 ```console
 user@computer:~$ conda create -n <enviroment_name> anaconda python=3